microsoft/WhatTheHack/054-AzureLoadTesting/Coach/Solution-03.md

     - Go back to your load test and select "Configure" followed by "Test"
     - Go to the "Test Criteria" Tab.
     - Enter in your test criteria such as failure rate under x %

+Sample solution JMeter script is located in the solution directory [here](./Solutions/Challenge3/).